-Thinking of joining the ranks of thousands of medical travelers choosing to go abroad for treatment every year?
+Are you thinking of joining the millions of medical travelers that choose to go abroad for medical treatment each year?
 You need to do these things first!

 ✓ Involve your general practitioner: Your local general practitioner will be vital in the pre- and post procedure processes- from administering preoperative exams to providing aftercare, especially if complications occur.